tsemuchen/mixed_double_curling_analysis/README.md

 ```
 </details>

-Finally, because opening strategy may be influenced by team-specific factors that also affect scoring, we incorporate a propensity-score weighting approach to approximate a causal comparison between attack-first and build-first openings.
-This framework models the probability that a team chooses an attack-oriented opening, uses those probabilities to weight observations, and then fits a weighted outcome model that estimates how strategy choice relates to scoring under better-balanced comparisons.
+Finally, because opening strategy may itself be influenced by team characteristics that also affect scoring, we incorporate a **propensity-score weighting model** to approximate a causal comparison between attack-first and build-first openings.
+This framework estimates the probability that a team selects an attack-oriented opening, uses those probabilities to reweight the data, and then fits a weighted outcome model to assess how strategy relates to scoring under better-balanced comparisons.

 <details>
-<summary><strong>Causal Comparison</strong></summary>
+<summary><strong>Propensity Model</strong></summary>

 <br>